dineshtrivedi/flink-java-project/README.md

 flink-java-project tutorial - http://training.data-artisans.com/

 Since this project has no frontend I have configured TravisCI to create the github pages showing the coverage.
 Access coverage page [here](https://dineshtrivedi.github.io/flink-java-project/index.html).

+## Tasks
+### Task1 - DataStream API Basics
+This task consist in implement the Ride Cleansing exercise.

+### Task2 - DataStream API Time & Windows
+This task consist in implement the Popular Places exercise.

 ## Travis

 It wasn't possible to use TravisCI straight away.
 Check the problems in the Problems section.